morganthomas/winning-arguments/winning-arguments.md

 * The laws of physics are binding in the sense that physical theories generally postulate laws that always hold within their domain of applicability, so that any counterexamples would falsify the theory.
 * Sociological laws like Duverger's law and Godwin's law are expected to have some counterexamples, and counterexamples are not necessarily considered to undermine the whole law.
 They are binding in the sense that they represent strong statistical trends that one tends to observe over time.
 * The laws of governments are binding in the sense (and to the extent) that they can be enforced and offenses are punishable.
 Many consider the laws of governments to be binding in a moral sense in many cases.
 It seems to be a consensus among the people I speak to that laws of governments are not always binding in a moral sense, but I imagine this perspective is not shared by the whole world.
 For example, many Islamists undoubtedly would agree that sharia law is binding in a moral sense.
-(XXX: source?)
 * International law is binding on states in a moral sense, and it is also binding in the sense (and to the extent) that it is enforceable and offenses are punishable, which varies widely from case to case.

 I can't think of any counterexamples to the generalization that all laws are binding, to something in some sense in some cases.
-This, then, is one truism about laws which we will accept.
+This, then, is one truism about laws which we will accept: all laws are binding.

 TODO: Generalize to rules?

 Let's try to study further the phenomenon of rules and laws binding phenomena.
 If we look at the phenomenon of binding, it seems to divide into two distinct subtypes: the case where the rules and laws are defined by a centralized authority with de facto power to create binding rules/laws, and the case where there is no such centralized authority but the binding power of the rules/laws is a result of organic, uncontrolled processes.
 Let us call these **authoritative binding** and **organic binding**, respectively.

 The distinction between authoritative and organic binding is not sharp.
 In most cases, centralized rulemaking authorities have authority due to some level of consent/agreement to be ruled among the people who follow their rules.
 In many cases, there are varying levels of force used to enforce the authority of rulemaking authorities.
 In the case of governments, it seems they are generally able to rule only by a combination of general consent and the ability to use force.

+The distinction between authoritative and organic binding is not the same as the distinction between descriptive and prescriptive rules.
+There are prescriptive rules which are authoritatively binding, like laws, and prescriptive rules which are organically binding, like standards of common decency.
+As far as I'm aware, there are no descriptive rules which are authoritatively binding; I think all descriptive rules are organically binding.

 TODO